-Did you know that today is ‘Divorce Day’, aka one of the busiest days of the year for divorce lawyers?
+Did you know that the first working Monday in January is dubbed ‘Divorce Day’, aka one of the busiest days of the year for divorce lawyers?
 Neither did I until I started researching this article – but divorce has certainly been on my mind regardless (despite the fact I am not even engaged, never mind married).
-2021 was a year when we were all forced to think about divorce in a big way: whether as a major theme of Adele’s comeback album or after the public dissolution of mega celeb couples like Kim and Kanye.
+2022 was a year when we were all forced to think about divorce in a big way after the public dissolution of mega celeb couples like Kim and Kanye.

 By now, there’s an understanding that divorce isn’t really something to be ashamed of – it’s just a fact of life.
 In the UK, it’s estimated that 42% of marriages are expected to end in divorce and it’s no secret that plenty of marriages won’t be a case of “’til death do us part”.
 And maybe due to a resulting cautiousness, millennials are significantly less likely to be married compared to other generations: a 2018 US study suggested that 46% of 25 to 37 year-olds in this bracket were married, compared to 57% of Gen X and 67% of Early Boomers at the same age.

 But while marriage definitely seems to be on the decline among younger populations, it doesn’t seem to be dying out altogether.
 After two years of lockdown, this year plenty of us will be receiving lots of wedding invites as couples look to finally have the big bash of their dreams.
 The #marriage hashtag has 25.7 billion views on TikTok and, similarly, there are 221 million results when you search it on Instagram – suggesting that digitally-savvy generations like Gen Z and millennials are throwing (and chronicling) their own picture-perfect weddings with gusto.